TL-System/plato/examples/personalized_fl/README.md

 AttributeError: 'NoneType' object has no attribute 'load_state_dict'
 ```
 This is caused by the fact that the program will not define the personalized model once there are saved models under `checkpoints/`.

-### An undetected running issue in the SSL experiments